Dunsterforce: Urmia Crisis

 Savige and the Dunsterforce party got permission to go on alone, when the column had retired 50 mi to Takan Tepe, where his party and the convoy was allowed to remain, with a squadron of cavalry.
 Savige judged that the Assyrians could still reach them and in the meantime, they would raise a local force to get to Urmia if necessary.
-Recruitment began and on 1 August, news arrived of a battle south of Lake Urmia, that Savige took to be the Assyrian break out attempt and the party moved north the next day.
+Recruitment began and on 1 August, news arrived of a battle south of Lake Urmia that Savige took to be the Assyrian break out attempt and the party moved north the next day.
 Aga Petros and the Assyrians arrived on 3 August and next day the march to Urmia began; at dusk near Sain Kala, Petros was aghast to see Assyrian women on the road.
 The Ottomans had captured Urmia in his absence and the 80,000 population had fled.
-On 5 August, the British saw a multitude on the road from Urmia, who said that the far end was some miles back, with a rear-guard commanded by Dr W. A. Shedd an American missionary, trying to protect the refugees from local Kurdish and Iranian attacks.
+On 5 August, the British saw a multitude on the road from Urmia, who said that the far end was some miles back, with a rear-guard commanded by Dr William Shedd an American missionary, trying to protect the refugees from local Kurdish and Iranian attacks.
 The Dunsterforce party went to join the rearguard, while the cavalry protected the main body.
 A hundred men promised by Petros had already gone to find their families, when the rearguard moved at dawn on 6 August.